 Feeding the Youth Inside You

-Nourishing your body with essential vitamins and minerals not only can keep you healthy overall, it can also pay off in the form of a younger biological age — regardless of your birthday.
+Nourishing your body with essential vitamins and minerals not only can keep you healthy, it also can pay off in the form of a younger biological age — regardless of your birthday.

 Brain power seems to take a nose dive as we age.
-But the right nutrients, such as the ones featured on this page, can slow — or prevent — this decline.
+But the right nutrients, such as the ones featured in this post, can slow — or prevent — this decline.

 To maintain brain function as you age, make sure you’re getting enough B12.
 A British study found people with the lowest levels of B12 lost brain volume at a faster rate over five years than those with the highest levels.
 It can be tricky to get enough B12 because some medications can interfere with B12 absorption.
 Two culprits include acid-blocking drugs and some diabetes medications.
 Supplementation can help keep your levels where they need to be.